Master the German Dative Case: A Comprehensive Guide with Examples and a free Quiz

 Accusative Case

-The accusative case is used to mark the direct object of a sentence.
-It answers the question "Whom or what is receiving the action?"
-For example:
+The accusative case marks the direct object of a sentence, answering “whom or what is receiving the action?”

 • "Ich sehe den Hund" (I see the dog) - In this sentence, "den Hund" is in the accusative case as it is the direct object.